Orbit is a framework for orchestrating access, transformation, and synchronization between data sources.

 Source.
 Sources vary widely in their capabilities:

-other sources may simply broadcast changes.
+sources may simply broadcast changes.
 Schemas provide sources with an

 understanding of the data they manage.